harrydowning/serl/docs/source/user_guide/lang_config.rst

 This can be used to find more errors, rather than stop on the first, or if :ref:`meta-grammar-permissive` is set to :code:`True` allow execution to continue.

-The error token is accessable within code like other :term:`terminal variables <terminal variable >`, however it won't contain any capture groups, just the whole error span.
+The error token is accessible within code like other :term:`terminal variables <terminal variable >`, however it won't contain any capture groups.
+Instead it will be a tuple containing the whole error span as the first element.

 :Example: